sabman/aicasts.com/011-mobilitydb.md

 ```

 For each vehicle and *each day*, we determine the number of potential leisure trips depending on whether it is a week or weekend day.
 A leisure trip is generated with a *probability of 40%* and is composed of 1 to 3 destinations.
 These destinations are chosen so that *80% of the destinations are from the neighbourhood of the vehicle and 20% are from the complete graph*.
 The information about the composition of the leisure trips is then added to the LeisureTrip and Destinations tables.

+We then call pgRouting to generate the path for each source and destination nodes in the Destinations table.